Occasional demons.

 Well, I guess that book is delayed by at least 150 hours.
 By the way, I would love to read a post with your thoughts on it.

-Peter Watts: Actually— and once again, speaking of my ideal dream-timeline— book and game would be bundled together.
+Actually— and once again, speaking of my ideal dream-timeline— book and game would be bundled together.
 The elements that go into a successful game level are not necessarily the same that go into a successful noninteractive story, so you couldn’t just map one onto the other.
+I see the stories and the game as complementary facets of the same grand arc.

 What are we talking about here?
 Walking simulator?
 Point and click adventure?
 Or would I get to murder stuff?